 JUSTICE KENNEDY: In other words, who gets the telegram or something?

-determines -- there are certain things that the President alone does because he's the one who implements foreign policy.
+MR. LEWIN: Well, who issues the communication to the foreign government, who determines -- there are certain things that the President alone does because he's the one who implements foreign policy.

 JUSTICE KENNEDY: Is there any treatise writer or decision of this Court that supports such a narrow, crabbed interpretation of the President's foreign affairs power?